How To Adopt An Intelligent Approach to Patent Valuation

 - Product factor, which evaluates how important the patent is to the overall product.

-After evaluating the patent on the basis of these key factors, a Net Present Value is calculated, and corresponding licensing fees or market value is given.
+A Net Present Value is calculated after evaluating the patent on the basis of these key factors and corresponding licensing fees or market value is given.

 Why Patent Valuation Matters

 Patent valuations forms the bedrock of an IP strategy.

 There might be a case that the patented technology is revolutionary; however, it requires significant changes in current products worldwide to make it publicly available.
 Even in such cases, the industry might not adopt the patented technology.

 The value of the patent is the amount of money equivalent to that money which can replace that invention if an inventor has an item patented by him or her.
 A prospective client would not be willing to pay more for a patent than the amount he or she would have to pay to obtain an equivalent right of protection.

 When a business or a person develops a product with the ability to be patented, the fundamental hope is the item being patented will result in a rise in revenue or at least be a cost-saving measure in the business.

 This strategy states that the value of the patent is the actual cash value of these future advantages.

 In other words, the value of the patent is roughly equivalent to the value of previously sold and bought comparable patents or patented products.